aregsar/aregsarblog/blog/2021/working-with-nginx-docker-image/index.md

 docker run --rm -d --name znginx -p 8080:80 nginx:latest
 ```

 The `nginx` name at the end of the command is the image name.

 If the image does not exist on the host machine it will be pulled from the Docker hub.

+If the image tag is not specified, then it is assumed to be the latest tag.

 The --rm option will auto remove the container when it is stopped.